Reliable one-bit quantization of bandlimited graph data via single-shot noise shaping: Numerical Experiments

 We present numerical experiments to evaluate the performance of the proposed Single-Shot Noise Shaping (SSNS) method and to compare it with existing quantization schemes.
 The experiments examine the effect of graph topology, bandwidth, and bit budget on reconstruction accuracy, verify our theory, and demonstrate its practical behavior on a 3D shape halftoning task.

 While Algorithm \ref{alg:Preprocessing} is well suited to convey the concept of our noise shaping approach, it requires $\calO(r^3N)$ operations in the worst case. \citet{meyer2024thesis} developed a more efficient implementation of Algorithm \ref{alg:Preprocessing} reducing this to $\calO(r^2N)$ operations.
-In our experiments, we will exclusively use the superior version of \citet{meyer2024thesis}, which is summarized in Algorithm \ref{alg:PreprocessingII} in the supplementary material, and refer to it as \emph{Single Shot Noise Shaping (SSNS)}.
+In our experiments, we will exclusively use the superior version of \citet{meyer2024thesis}, which is summarized in Algorithm \ref{alg:PreprocessingII} in Appendix \ref{app:Algorithm}, and refer to it as \emph{Single Shot Noise Shaping (SSNS)}.

+Our experiments were conducted on a MacBook Pro equipped with an Apple M1 processor and 16 GB RAM, using MATLAB R2023a.
+Graph signal processing operations, including graph Fourier transform computations and graph visualizations, were implemented using the GSPBOX toolbox \cite{perraudin2014gspbox}.
+The corresponding code is available in the supplementary materials.

 \textbf{Experiment 1: Quantization Error vs. Bandwidth Across Graph Topologies.} We begin by evaluating the performance of SSNS on several standard graph topologies, including \emph{grid}, \emph{bunny}, \emph{ring}, \emph{Swiss-roll}, \emph{sensor} and \emph{Minnesota} graphs.
 For each graph, we consider low-pass graph data $\f = \bX_r\boldsymbol{\alpha}$ of varying bandwidths $r \in [15,155]$, generated with Gaussian $\boldsymbol{\alpha} \in \R^r$, which is normalized to have $\| \f \|_\infty = 1$.